Baked Apples with Crumble

 Storage Instructions

-The apples are best served right away, but you can store any leftovers in an airtight container in the fridge for 2-3 days.
+The baked apples with crumble are best served right away, but you can store any leftovers in an airtight container in the fridge for 2-3 days.

 overhead view of apple crumble baked apples with caramel drizzled on top